 Some disability lawyers have reported receiving stimulus payments that were meant for former clients whom the lawyers helped get disability benefits.
 The Treasury Department is looking into this; this was an error that shouldn't have happened.
 Lawyers who received the money erroneously will reverse the direct deposits to the IRS, and the IRS should send out a paper check to the proper recipients.

-The IRS's Get My Payment tool was supposed to allow you to get your payment status and the date you can expect to receive your stimulus money.
-(And up until May 13, you were supposed to be able to use this tool to provide new bank information to the IRS.)
+The IRS's Get My Payment tool is supposed to allow you to get your payment status and the date you can expect to receive your stimulus money.
+(And in April and May, you were supposed to be able to use this tool to provide new bank information to the IRS.)

 This tool, however, was not working for some SSDI and SSI recipients and veterans who don't file tax returns, as well as those who recently used the IRS's non-filer tool to file a simple tax return.
 People in those categories often saw a "Payment Status Not Available" message.